feloopy/feloopy/readme.md

 ### Quick Intro

-FelooPy (/fɛlupaɪ/) is a user-friendly tool for coding, modeling, and solving decision problems, helping you focus on analysis.
-FelooPy offers and supports a wide range of mathematical and statistical models and algorithms for decision-making.
+FelooPy (/fɛlupaɪ/) is a user-friendly tool for coding, modeling, and solving decision problems.
+It helps you focus on analysis and offers and supports a wide range of mathematical and statistical models and algorithms for decision-making.

 <br>